mkkvkmn/fire/readme.md

 DATA_FOLDER = "../my_data/data"
 CONFIG_FOLDER = "../my_data/config"
-LOG_FILE="./logs/logs.log"
 DEFAULT_OWNER = "mkk"
 USE_TARGETS = True
 USE_NORDNET_PORTFOLIO = True
+LOG_FILE="./logs/logs.log"

 ### Source File Reader

 We need to tell the data pipeline how each source file is read.
 To do this the data_pipeline uses .yml files.

-If you have a files.csv, it will be converted into .yml files when you run the data_pipeline for the first time.
+If you have a files.csv from V1, it will be converted into .yml files when you run the data_pipeline for the first time.
 Files.csv is depracated in v 2.0.

 Let's say you have a source file called credit_card_transactions.csv, an example .yml looks like this: